Best Worst Weekend Ever

 After all, we were in Miami.

 I hugged her neck, said a quick goodbye, and off we went to Port St. Lucie.
-I drove very slowly and very carefully, as you might imagine.
+I drove very slowly and very carefully, as you might imagine, with no drivers license.
+The traffic crawled the whole way, and we used all of the gas we had (Jeep probs) ….and we pulled in to town on vapors…yet another disaster averted.

 Solve Problem #3: How am I going to get back on the plane and get home after all this?
 I practiced breaking it to the girls’ moms, gently in my head, about how I’d lost my driver’s license and wouldn’t be able to fly home with them; I felt so stupid having to explain it.
 What an idiot.
 I’m sure they never dreamed of having their young daughters kicked to the curb in front of the Miami International Airport, and it certainly wasn’t included on any permission slip they’d ever signed.
 It also meant I’d be driving my rental Jeep home, 15 hours away.
 So I called the only person I could think of who was super important all over the State of Florida, somebody who could pull some emergency strings for me, Greg Evers.